 - in\channels (int or None) Number of channels of input arrays. - out1 (int) Output size of the 1x1 convolution path. - proj3 (int) Projection size of the single 3x3 convolution path. - out3 (int) Output size of the single 3x3 convolution path. - proj33 (int) Projection size of the double 3x3 convolutions path. - out33 (int) Output size of the double 3x3 convolutions path. - pooltype (str) Pooling type.
 It must be either 'max' or 'avg'. - proj\pool (int or None) Projection size in the pooling path.
-If None, no projection is done. - stride (int) Stride parameter of the last convolution of each path.

-- conv\init A callable that takes numpy.ndarray or cupy.ndarray and edits its value.
-It is used for initialization of the convolution matrix weights.
-Maybe be None to use default initialization. - dtype (numpy.dtype) Type to use in ~batch\normalization.
+If None, no projection is done. - stride (int) Stride parameter of the last convolution of each path. - conv\init (initializer) Initializer to initialize the convolution matrix weights.
+When it is numpy.ndarray, its ndim should be 4. - dtype (numpy.dtype) Type to use in ~batch\normalization.
 BatchNormalization.